Girton, Nottinghamshire

 Girton is a village and civil parish in Nottinghamshire, England.
-According to the 2001 census it had a population of 143, reducing slightly to 140 at the 2011 Census.
+According to the 2001 census it had a population of 143, reducing slightly to 140 at the 2011 census, and 138 at the 2021 census.
 It is located 17 miles west of Lincoln.

 The parish church of St Cecilia is a small aisleless church almost totally rebuilt in 1879.
 Fleet Cottage is a rare example of an early north-east Nottinghamshire cottage of the 17th century, with a timber-framed upper storey on a limestone ground floor.